 - CARES Act: Frequently Asked Questions on Direct Financial Assistance

-- The business has 25 employees or less
+- Has 50 employees or less

 Michigan Small Business Relief Grants

 Michigan Small Business Relief Grants will provide up to $10 million in grant funding to one or more local economic development organizations or nonprofit economic development organizations to provide grants up to $10,000 to support certain small businesses statewide that have realized a significant financial hardship as a result of the COVID-19 outbreak.
 Amounts per lead local economic development partner will be determined based on potential impact per region.
 Southwest Michigan First has been allotted $800,000.

 - business is in downtown and high-impact corridors;

 - need working capital to support payroll expenses, rent, mortgage payments, utility expenses, or other similar expenses that occur in the ordinary course of business; and

 - able to demonstrate an income loss as a result of the EO, or the COVID-19 outbreak.